The flat-sky approximation to galaxy number counts -- redshift space correlation function: Results

 \subsection{Performance}

-In table~\ref{t:speed} we show the results for running COFFE with full-sky, and utilizing the flat-sky approximation for the lensing-lensing contribution, computed for separations $r = 10 \times n\; \mathrm{Mpc}/h$, with $n \in \{1, \ldots, 25\}$, at a mean redshift $\bar z = 1.5$ with $\Delta z = 0.1$.
+In table~\ref{t:speed} we show the results for running COFFE with full-sky, and utilizing the flat-sky Limber approximation for the lensing-lensing contribution, computed for separations $r = 10 \times n\; \mathrm{Mpc}/h$, with $n \in \{1, \ldots, 25\}$, at a mean redshift $\bar z = 1.5$ with $\Delta z = 0.1$.
 The 2PCF has been computed for $\mu = 0.9$, while the multipoles of the 2PCF were computed for $\ell \in \{0, 2, 4\}$.
 All tests were done on an Intel(R) Core(TM) i5-8350U CPU @ 1.70GHz, using single core performance to rule out any bottlenecks in parallelization.

-The results indicate that, in the flat-sky approximation, the 2PCF can be computed more than 3 orders of magnitude faster, while the multipoles of the 2PCF can be computed more than 4 orders of magnitude faster compared to the full-sky calculation.\footnote{Concerning the seemingly longer run time of the 2PCF than the multipoles, we suspect that this due to the way the computation is implemented in COFFE, while in theory the two should roughly take the same amount of time to compute due to the computation of just one integral (over $\lambda$) in both cases.} Note that in the table we just report the time it takes to run the COFFE modules which compute either the 2PCF or the multipoles, \textit{not} the entire run-time, which is currently bottlenecked by other modules, notably the on-the-fly computation of the matter power spectrum.
+The results indicate that, using the approximation, the 2PCF can be computed more than 3 orders of magnitude faster, while the multipoles of the 2PCF can be computed more than 4 orders of magnitude faster compared to the full-sky calculation.\footnote{Concerning the seemingly longer run time of the 2PCF than the multipoles, we suspect that this due to the way the computation is implemented in COFFE, while in theory the two should roughly take the same amount of time to compute due to the computation of just one integral (over $\lambda$) in both cases.} Note that in the table we just report the time it takes to run the COFFE modules which compute either the 2PCF or the multipoles, \textit{not} the entire run-time, which is currently bottlenecked by other modules, notably the on-the-fly computation of the matter power spectrum.

-This significant performance increase for the flat-sky approximation can potentially be used to include lensing when performing Markov chain Monte Carlo (MCMC) simulations for cosmological parameter estimation~\cite{Dunkley_2005}, which typically require thousands of evaluations of a given estimator (in our case, $\xi_\ell$); this evaluation would be prohibitively expensive using the full-sky expression.
+This significant performance increase when utilizing the flat-sky Limber approximation can potentially be used to include lensing when using Markov chain Monte Carlo (MCMC) sampling for cosmological parameter estimation~\cite{Dunkley_2005}, which typically require thousands of evaluations of a given estimator (in our case, $\xi_\ell$); this evaluation would be prohibitively expensive using the full-sky expression.